DRIVEN BASE

 Furthermore, we have determined that we have a duty of confidentiality (guarantee of anonymity) regarding the informant and prohibit any disadvantageous treatment as a result of reports or consultations to ensure that whistleblowers can use the system with peace of mind.
 This system can be used by not only all employees of DENSO CORPORATION and domestic Group companies, including dispatched employees and permanent subcontractors, but also suppliers.

 In addition to the Business Ethics Hotline, we have established specialized consultation centers for human rights-related issues in the workplace, including the Harassment Consultation Center, the Disability Consultation Center, and the LGBT Consultation Center.
-While the level of awareness of these consultation centers is 97.8% (fiscal 2023), we aim to exceed that rate and reinforce support measures.
+The overall level of awareness of these consultation centers was roughly 98% in fiscal 2025.
+The level of awareness of the Harassment Consultation Center was 57%, up 2% over the previous fiscal year.
+Looking ahead, we aim to further increase this rate and reinforce support measures.

 Future Initiatives